listen-liveOn Air Now

 MMus

-Jennifer Griffin Schaeffer is Board Chair and Founder of Onlea Enterprises, Inc. (onlea.org) an award-winning educational technology and artificial intelligence company headquartered in downtown Edmonton, Alberta.
+Jennifer Griffin Schaeffer is Board Chair and Founder of Onlea Enterprises, Inc. an award-winning educational technology headquartered in downtown Edmonton, Alberta.
 For over a decade, the learning experiences portfolio Onlea has created for its clients have inspired millions of learners globally.
-Onlea has created KIND (Knowledge Index), a safe, ethical AI platform that augments learning strategies, operational models, and knowledge management for industry, governments, and non-profits.
+In 2025, Onlea spun off its AI product team and Synsira Software Solutions, Inc launched from North Saanich, British Columbia.
+Jennifer serves as Synsira’s Chief Strategy Officer accountable for planning and leading execution of its business, product, customer, marketing, revenue and operations strategic roadmap for transformational growth and is also a Synsira Board Director.

 Like CKUA’s musical diversity, Canadian American Jennifer brings a wide scope of cultural enthusiasm to her life and work as a creative technologist and culture-builder.
 As a self-taught coder from her tween years in Memphis, Tennessee with a Master of Music from Yale University, Jennifer’s digital strategy, product development and IT leadership spans higher education, institutional finance, media and software industries.
-She has founded IllumiLeap Information Services Inc., a diversified holding company based in Vancouver Island that provides strategic consultation to its clients in the areas of digital product, artificial intelligence, and IT strategies and enjoys writing Hope Punk literary fiction; “The Architects of Vascularization Book 1: Even the Losers” being the first in her AI creation story trilogy.
-She is dedicated to reaching, inspiring, and including folks online, no matter where they live and work across Canada and globally.
-Jennifer’s passion for CKUA, streaming constantly while at work, home and when traveling, is in the deeply talented human curation of music of all genres that gifts us all with vision, inspiration and a profound gratitude for our diverse human community.
+She has also founded IllumiLeap Information Services Inc., a diversified holding company based on Vancouver Island that provides strategic consultation to its clients in the areas of digital product, artificial intelligence, and IT strategies.
+As JGSchaeffer, she enjoys writing Hope Punk literary fiction; “The Architects of Vascularization Book 1: Even the Losers” being the first in her AI creation story trilogy.
+Jennifer’s passion for CKUA, streaming constantly wherever she goes, is in its deeply talented human curation of all genres of music, gifting us all with vision, inspiration and a profound gratitude for our diverse human community.

 Neil Matheson